rangv/azureiotedgelab/edgemodule/readme.md

 Leave the other settings unchanged, and select Save.

+**Note:** Module will send 500 messages, you will have to restart the module to resend the messages.
+You can add an envirnment variable MessageCount to the number of messages that should be sent (set it to -1 to send unlimited messages)

 ![Temp Sensor](/edgemodule/images/04_edge_tempsensor.png)

 In the Specify Routes step of the wizard, you should have a default route that sends all messages from all modules to IoT Hub.
 If not, add the following code then Click **Next**